sneuensc/mapache/README.md

 ```

 ## Citing mapache
-If you use mapache in your study, please cite mapache: **Neuenschwander S, Cruz Dávalos DI, et al. (2023) Mapache: a flexible pipeline to map ancient DNA.
-Bioinformatics** (https://doi.org/10.1093/bioinformatics/btad028) and the tools that you used within mapache.
+If you use mapache in your study, please cite **Neuenschwander S, Cruz Dávalos DI, et al. (2023) Mapache: a flexible pipeline to map ancient DNA. _Bioinformatics_** (https://doi.org/10.1093/bioinformatics/btad028) and the tools that you used within mapache.
 See the table below for a list of tools used at each step.

 ## Tools included in mapache